LEDparty/automate-git-commands/README.md

 via ssh.
 Without options, it checks to see if you have initialized the current directory, and proceeds to commit all your changes if you have.
-If you have not set up your computer and your local repository to use SSH, then you will have to copy a token from the github website when making commits (see "Usage" below to change this).
+If you have not set up your computer and your local repository to use SSH, then you will have to copy a token from the github website when making commits (see "Usage" below to change this in the future).

 The <code>lazy.sh</code> currently works best for people creating their own repositories, I cannot test it in a team or institutional setting.